Port Salford: Salford Western Gateway

 A new link road has been constructed in connection with the port.
-The existing A57 road was redirected closer to Salford City Stadium, and a 1-milenew dual carriageway link to Trafford Way and a new lift bridge over the Manchester Ship Canal was constructed to the east of the M60 bridge.
+The existing A57 road was redirected closer to Salford City Stadium, and a 1-mile new dual carriageway link to Trafford Way and a new lift bridge over the Manchester Ship Canal was constructed to the east of the M60 bridge.

 On Monday 16 May 2016, the new bridge collapsed.
 No one was injured, but the damaged bridge deck fell blocking the span and leaving a cargo vessel, Arklow Vale, stuck at Eccles unable to pass back down the canal.

 WGIS involves significant highway works around the M60 motorway, both in Salford and in Trafford, as well as a new rail link from the Liverpool-Manchester railway line (Chat Moss corridor) into the Port Salford intermodal freight interchange.

 The contract for WGIS was awarded to Hochtief and the Buckingham Group in December 2012 and construction began in January 2013 for completion in 2016.